madalinignisca/workbench_moderation_extras/README.txt

 -----------------

 - Download and install the module.
-- Edit permission for roles allowed to 'moderate content from published to regular_review'
+- Edit permission for roles allowed to 'moderate content from published to regular_review' and
+  'Use "Regular review" workbench tab'
 - Go to 'admin/config/workbench/extras' and enable node types, which users should receive notifications and in how many seconds to expire nodes